MIFIDPRU 8 Disclosures

 Introduction

-The Company is a small and non-interconnected investment firm ("SNI Firm”) under MIFIDPRU 8.
-The Company makes the following disclosure in respect of its remuneration policy and practices.
+The Company is a small and non-interconnected investment firm ("SNI Firm”) under MIFIDPRU 8, and makes the following disclosure in respect of its remuneration policy and practices.

 This disclosure has been compiled by the Company in accordance with MIFIDPRU 8 and approved by the board of directors of the Company.
-All figures are as at 31 December 2024.
+This disclosure is in respect of the financial year ended 31 December 2025 and all figures are as at 31 December 2025.

 Remuneration Policy and Practices